-Increments the RFID EPC data for each label, uploads the EPC data for each label (including the decimal 28 character), and uploads the TID for each label.
+Increments the RFID EPC data for each label, uploads the EPC data for each label, and uploads the TID for each label.

-Does not increment the RFID EPC data, but uploads the EPC data (up to the first decimal 28 character) and the TID for each label.
+Does not increment the RFID EPC data, but uploads the EPC data and the TID for each label.